pelmered/WooCommerce-Pricefiles/README.txt

 Please keep the plugin up to date to ensure that is functions properly.

 == Changelog ==

+= 0.1.7 =
+Fix: Handle case where set_time_limit() is not available more gracefully

+= 0.1.6 =
+Fix: Fixed issue with static loading of the plugin during actrivationa nd deactivation

 = 0.1.5 =
 Fix: Categories does not show in pricefile (again).
 Plugin initialized too early to access terms created by WooCommerce.